kangchangying-lang/Olist-E-commerce-Analysis/README.md

 ### Heatmap Matrix Interpretation & Key Takeaways
 Each cell in this matrix displays the monthly cancellation rate for the respective category, calculated as the count of canceled and unavailable orders over total order volume.

 The dual-color encoding allows an analyst to instantly spot high-percentage anomalies via color density, while the overlaid volume metrics provide immediate context to determine if a spike is statistically significant or driven by low-volume noise.
-Through this cross-examination, I isolated the three primary targets introduced at the beginning of this report:
+Through this cross-examination, I isolated the four primary targets introduced at the beginning of this report:

 * **Construction Tools & Garden** (April 2018)
 * **Telephony** (July 2018)
+* **Musical Instruments** (May 2018)
 * **Fashion & Male Clothing** (August 2017)

 ---